 As of February 15, 1999, Ezra Dabah and certain members of his family beneficially own 11,370,164 shares of our Common Stock, constituting approximately 45.3% of the outstanding Common Stock.
 Two funds managed by Saunders Karp & Megrue, L.P. ("SKM"), The SK Equity Fund, L.P. and SK Investment Fund, L.P. (collectively, the "SK Funds"), own 7,566,553 shares or approximately 30.3% of the outstanding Common Stock.
-After giving effect to a proposed secondary offering of our Common Stock, Ezra Dabah and certain members of his family will beneficially own 10,170,164 shares of our Common Stock, constituting approximately 40.5% of the outstanding Common Stock (or 9,990,164 shares or approximately 39.8% of the outstanding Common Stock if the over-allotment option in such offering is fully exercised), and the SK Funds will beneficially own 4,866,553 shares or approximately 19.5% of the outstanding Common Stock (or 4,461,553 shares or approximately 17.9% of the outstanding Common Stock if the over-allotment option in such offering is fully exercised).
+After giving effect to this offering, Ezra Dabah and certain members of his family will beneficially own 10,645,164 shares of our Common Stock, constituting approximately 42.4% of the outstanding Common Stock (10,536,414 shares or approximately 42.0% of the outstanding Common Stock if the over-allotment option is fully exercised), and the SK Funds will beneficially own 6,816,553 shares or approximately 27.3% of the outstanding Common Stock (6,704,053 shares or approximately 26.8% of the outstanding Common Stock if the over-allotment option is fully exercised).
 Under a stockholders agreement, the SK Funds and certain other stockholders, who following this offering will own in the aggregate a majority of the outstanding Common Stock, have agreed to vote for the election of two nominees of the SK Funds and three nominees of Ezra Dabah to our Board of Directors in any election of directors.
 As a result, the SK Funds and Ezra Dabah are, and will continue to be, able to control the election of our directors.
 In addition, if the SK Funds and Mr. Dabah were to vote together, they would be able to determine the outcome of any matter submitted to a vote of our stockholders for approval.